The future of fireworks

 In 2012, the first drone art display took place in Linz, Austria.
 The highly publicised display in Shanghai, to mark the start of the new decade in 2020, featured 2,000 drones taking off then creating shapes such as an animated running man figure.
 During the opening ceremony of the 2020 Tokyo Olympics 1,824 drones were launched into the sky, replicating the Games’ kabuki-inspired checkered emblem before transitioning into a giant blue and white orb that represented planet Earth.

-Let us cast our minds back to the mesmerising aerial display for Queen Elizabeth’s Jubilee earlier this year, where 400 drones lit up the sky with images of corgis and cups of tea above Buckingham Palace.
-This spectacle used a combination of robotics, 3D environment simulation and aeronautical engineering.
+The mesmerising aerial display for Queen Elizabeth’s Jubilee earlier this year, where 400 drones lit up the sky with images of corgis and cups of tea above Buckingham Palace, used a combination of robotics, 3D environment simulation and aeronautical engineering.
 To ensure safety at Buckingham Palace was maintained, the drones featured two geofences which prevented them from crashing into one another – if one hit a geofence, it powered down and lowered to the ground.